KSP-CKAN/CKAN/Spec.md

 If true (default), check the downloads of up to 3 levels of parent repos.

-This should be used for forks of mods that do not want to continue the download count from their parent mods.
+Should be set to false for forks of mods that do not want to continue the download count from their parent mods.

 An example `.netkan` excerpt: